 It’s nice to see an offer like this return as an option.
-I’ve read too many messages on Facebook groups with people who were less than 100 points short for an award ticket and scrambling to see how they could quickly earn miles before it disappeared.
+I’ve read too many posts on Facebook groups from people who were less than 100 points short for an award ticket and scrambling to see how they could quickly earn miles before it disappeared.

 Calling American Express to see if they would provide some points as a courtesy was an option but you were at the mercy of the agent you were talking to at the time.
-This makes an offer of lending points a benefit of being a cardholder.
-Since United and American often follow Delta’s lead, I wonder if either of them will start offering a similar program with their co-brand cards.
+Making lending points into a benefit of being a cardholder, slightly increases the value of having a Delta AMEX card.

 This post first appeared on Your Mileage May Vary